aatls/cooley-tukey-filter/docs/user-manual.md

 - -r &lt;amount&gt; to set frequency cut roll off amount in hertz (defaults to 50)
 - -i to run in interactive mode
 - -v to run in verbose mode
-- -h print this help message
+- -h to print this help message